 Chrysoberyl is an attempt to catalogue, and curate, the things produced by, and related to, Cat's Eye Technologies.

-It is something between a wiki and a database and a semantic web and a pile of goo.
+It is something between a wiki and a database and a semantic web and The Devil's Dictionary.

 It is supposed to be primarily informative, and only secondarily machine- processable, and only thirdly structured.
 So, the schemas in use are fuzzy, flexible, incomplete, and subject to change and the drop of a hat.